 - A comprehensive system that would share data

 They thoroughly reviewed and re-engineered business processes, eliminating duplicate data entry and ensuring quality control of their data archives.
-And it’s been extremely helpful.
+And it’s been extremely helpful, nearly 3 dozen homegrown systems were replaced with Cayuse Sponsored Projects.
 Mollie describes having an electronic workflow tool as “a game-changer,” supporting communication and helping to monitor inter- and intra-office workflow.

 Their modernization even inadvertently prepared them for quarantine.
 Once COVID-19 hit, they seamlessly migrated to telework during a time when their research productivity shattered all previous records.
 “The entire research community at K-State is ecstatic that our fears of a total shutdown of research administrative processes did not materialize,” Mollie says.
 Their research enterprise not only survived but grew, which is truly outstanding!